Sweet Sixteen (1982 film)

-Sweet Sixteen is a 1983 American slasher film directed by Jim Sotos and starring Bo Hopkins, Susan Strasberg, Dana Kimmell, and Patrick Macnee.
+Sweet Sixteen is a 1982 American slasher film directed by Jim Sotos and starring Bo Hopkins, Susan Strasberg, Aleisa Shirley, Patrick Macnee, Don Stroud, and Dana Kimmell.
 The film follows a teenage girl who moves to a small Texas town, after which a series of brutal murders plague the young men there.
-The film features Don Shanks, Steve Antin, Sharon Farrell, and Michael Pataki in supporting roles.
+Don Shanks, Steve Antin, Sharon Farrell, and Michael Pataki appear in supporting roles.

+Filmed in Piru, California, Sweet Sixteen was released regionally in Arizona and California in November 1982 before its release expanded in 1983.
+The film received largely unfavorable reviews from film critics but was a moderate commercial hit, performing particularly well in south Florida, where it ranked among the top theatrical releases in December 1983.